 Photography Services provides a full array of photo services including event photography, support for academic and classroom activities, publications, passport photos and other general photography.

 Legislative Relations are coordinated with the Faculty Senate External Relations Committee (Ch.
-IV, III, K) to provide a consistent institutional approach to legislative proposals that can affect UWRF.
+3.3 Article III J) to provide a consistent institutional approach to legislative proposals that can affect UWRF.

 Community Relations are coordinated with the Chancellor’s office and all academic units to develop external relations that merge the interests of the University with its many external audiences.